FREEING MINDS A Campaign for St. John's College

-If you have any questions about interlibrary loan services, please consult our FAQ below or contact the circulation and public services librarian by phone at 505-984-6044 or by e-mail at lcooley(at)sjc.edu.
+If you have any questions about interlibrary loan services, please consult our FAQ below or contact the senior technical services and interlibrary loan librarian by phone at 505-984-6045 or by email at lcooley(at)sjc.edu.

 Below are common questions that many library patrons ask in regard to interlibrary loan.

 Interlibrary loan involves resource sharing between Meem Library and other libraries.
 Meem Library borrows materials from other libraries for our patrons; in turn, we lend to other libraries.